vwkd/code-system/src/languages/rust/data type/function.md

 can relax by prefixing with question mark ?Sized parameter then needs to be some sort of pointer

+- immutable parameters by default, can declare mutable
 - returns unit by default implicitly if doesn't return a value
 - returns implicitly last expression if any
 - can return early with `return` statement